ballerina-platform/blog/_posts/2022-12-05-announcing-ballerina-2201.3.0-swan-lake-update-3.md

 The main highlight of this release is the support for generating native executables with GraalVM.
 This introduces a new `--native` option to the `bal build` CLI command (i.e., `bal build --native`) to generate the GraalVM native executable.
 Also, the `--native` and `--cloud=docker` or `--cloud=k8s` can be combined to build a Docker image with the native executable.
 See [Build a native executable](https://ballerina.io/learn/build-a-native-executable/).

-The other significant new additions and improvements belonging to multiple areas that are done in this release include the below.
+The rest of the significant additions and improvements are described below.

 ## Compiler updates